 Music

 Music is the beating heart of this remarkable school.
-Christ’s Hospital is perhaps the only school in the world where every pupil hears live music played or sung by their peers on six days a week.
+Christ’s Hospital is perhaps the only school in the world where every student hears live music played or sung by their peers on six days a week.

-Molly (LH-B / Gr-E, 2013-20) – French Horn, Voice, Piano.
+Molly (LH-B / Gr-E, 2013-20) – French Horn, Voice, Piano

 I was introduced to CH when I was 10 years old through an Old Blue family friend, who went on to kindly become my governor and benefactor.
 As a Music Scholar, I quickly became involved in all the major musical ensembles alongside my weekly lessons on the French Horn, Voice, and Piano.